goldbergyoni/nodebestpractices/sections/performance/nativeoverutil.md

 ✖ 2 problems (0 errors, 2 warnings)
 ```

-Of course, the example above doesn't seem realistic considering to what actual codebases would have but you get the idea.
+Of course, the example above doesn't seem realistic considering what actual codebases would have but you get the idea.